hackersonlineclub/HOCig/README.md

 # HOCig
-HOC Information Gathering Tool
+HOC IG- Automatic HOC (Information Gathering) Tool

-HOC IG- HOC (Information Gathering) Tool
+You do not add to Library, it automatically detects and Run

 Here you go..

-This is our first ever version of tool.
+HOCig is our first ever tool on GitHub.

 Here you will find